 Inter-Neighborhood Cooperation (INC)

-INC works with neighborhood groups throughout Denver to facilitate communication and cooperation among neighborhood organizations.
+INC works to facilitate communication and cooperation among the city of Denver’s Registered Neighborhood Organizations (RNOs).
 As a long-time patron member, UPCC is regularly represented at Inter-Neighborhood Cooperation (INC) meetings and has a strong voice within the organization.
 Meetings are held on the second Saturday of the month at various locations and all are welcome.
-The UPCC delegates to INC are Diana Helper and Carleen Evanhoff.
-Each September INC presents a dictionary to every 3rd grader in the Denver Public Schools district.
-This is each child’s personal book to keep and use.
-It’s always a great moment when UP neighbors present these dictionaries to our UPark School 3rd graders.

 Legacy and Historic Preservation Committee